-In Section 2 of E.O.
-13664, the President determined that the making of donations of the type of articles specified in section 203(b)(2) of IEEPA (50 U.S.C.
-1702(b)(2)), by, to, or for the benefit of any person whose property and interests in property are blocked pursuant to
+In section 2 of amended E.O.
+13694, the President determined that the making of donations of the type of articles specified in section 203(b)(2) of IEEPA (50 U.S.C.
+1702(b)(2)) by, to, or for the benefit of any person whose property and interests in property are blocked pursuant to section 1 of amended E.O.
+13694 would seriously impair the President's ability to deal with the national emergency declared in amended E.O.
+13694.
+The President therefore prohibited the donation of such items except to the extent provided by statutes, or in regulations, orders, directives, or licenses that may be issued pursuant to amended E.O.
+13694.

-E.O.
-13664 would seriously impair the President's ability to deal with the national emergency declared in E.O.
-13664.
-The President therefore prohibited the donation of such items.
+Section 3 of amended E.O.
+13694 provides that the prohibition on any transaction or dealing in blocked property or interests in property includes the making of any contribution or provision of funds, goods, or services by, to, or for the benefit of any person whose property and interests in property are blocked pursuant to amended E.O.
+13694, and the receipt of any contribution or provision of funds, goods, or services from any such person.

-Section 3 of E.O.
-13664 provides that the prohibition on any transaction or dealing in blocked property or interests in property includes the making of any contribution or provision of funds, goods, or services by, to, or for the benefit of any person whose property and interests in property are blocked pursuant to E.O.
-13664, and the receipt of any contribution or provision of funds, goods, or services from any such person.
+Section 5 of amended E.O.
+13694 prohibits any transaction that evades or avoids, has the purpose of evading or avoiding, causes a violation of, or attempts to violate any of the prohibitions set forth in amended E.O.
+13694, as well as any conspiracy formed to violate such prohibitions.

-Section 5 of E.O.
-13664 prohibits any transaction that evades or avoids, has the purpose of evading or avoiding, causes a violation of, or attempts to violate any of the prohibitions set forth in E.O.
-13664, as well as any conspiracy formed to violate such prohibitions.
+Section 8 of amended E.O.
+13694 authorizes the Secretary of the Treasury, in consultation with the Attorney General and the Secretary of State, to take such actions, including the promulgation of rules and regulations, and to employ all powers granted to the President by

-Section 8 of E.O.
-13664 authorizes the Secretary of the Treasury, in consultation with the Secretary of State, to take such actions, including the promulgation of rules and regulations, and to employ all powers granted to the President by IEEPA as may be necessary to carry out the purposes of E.O.
-13664.
-Section 8 of E.O.
-13664 also provides that the Secretary of the Treasury may redelegate any of these functions to other officers and agencies of the U.S. government.
-In furtherance of the purposes of E.O.
-13664, OFAC is revising 31 CFR part 558.
+IEEPA, as may be necessary to carry out the purposes of amended E.O.
+13694.
+Section 8 of amended E.O.
+13694 also provides that the Secretary of the Treasury may redelegate any of these functions to other officers and agencies of the U.S. Government.